Boxing career of Muhammad Ali: Boxing style

+In 1969, Sports Illustrated measured Ali's jab with an omegascope, finding it covered 16.5 inches in just 4/100 of a second—the speed of a blink of an eye.
 Jimmy Jacobs, who co-managed Mike Tyson, used a synchronizer to measure young Ali's punching speed versus Sugar Ray Robinson, a welter/middleweight who was considered pound-for-pound the best fighter in history.
 Ali was 25% faster than Robinson, even though Ali was 45–50 pounds heavier.
 Ali's punches produced approximately 1,000 pounds of force.
 "No matter what his opponents heard about him, they didn't realize how fast he was until they got in the ring with him", Jacobs said.
 The effect of Ali's punches was cumulative.
 Charlie Powell, who fought Ali early in Ali's career and was knocked out in the third round, said: "When he first hit me I said to myself, 'I can take two of these to get one in myself.'
 But in a little while I found myself getting dizzier and dizzier every time he hit me.
 He throws punches so easily that you don't realize how much they hurt you until it's too late."

 Commenting on fighting the young Ali, George Chuvalo said: "He was just so damn fast.
 When he was young, he moved his legs and hands at the same time.
 He threw his punches when he was in motion.
 He'd be out of punching range, and as he moved into range he'd already begun to throw the punch.
 So if you waited until he got into range to punch back, he beat you every time."

 Floyd Patterson said, "It's very hard to hit a moving target, and (Ali) moved all the time, with such grace, three minutes of every round for fifteen rounds.
 He never stopped.
 It was extraordinary."